Make the Sunday Eucharist important, inviting, informative and inspirational.

 The Exterior Campus Planning Committee will evaluate, select, and execute projects on St. Michael’s lands to support our values of Fellowship, Disciple-Making, and Generosity; and to increase engagement and interaction with the surrounding community.

-To keep updated, make sure to pickup a copy of our weekend bulletin or sign up for our Flocknote email newsletter.
+Pickup a copy of our weekend bulletin or sign up for our Flocknote email newsletter to get the latest updates.

 Mission: Why we exist